kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - Merge two components of your system with similar parameters to achieve synergy.
 - Use ongoing changes in the supersystem to achieve positive effects or modify your system/process.
 ### Examples
-- Seed database by data from integration tests of another application (which is responsible for filling the database "on live")
+- Seed database by data from integration tests of another application (which is responsible for filling the database "on life")
-- #TBD

 ## 38 ENRICHED ENVIRONMENT
 ![](/40%20Principles/resources/38%20ENRICHED%20ENVIRONMENT.png)
 ## Strategies and Recommendations
 - Conduct required processes or activities within the “enriched” environments.
 - Create an “enriched” environment for your system by bringing such component(s) to the environment that will boost your system’s performance or help achieve the desired effects.
-- Modify the existing components of your system’s environment in a such a way that this will boost your system’s performance or help achieve the desired effects.
+- Modify the existing components of your system’s environment in such a way that this will boost your system’s performance or help achieve the desired effects.
 ### Examples
 - Extra containers limits
 - Force mode in clouds

 ## 39 INERT ENVIRONMENT
 ![](/40%20Principles/resources/39%20INERT%20ENVIRONMENT.png)